 Ningbo offers a combination of old and new attractions.
 Behind the modern skyline, you’ll find many ancient temples and cultural sites, making it one of the best Shanghai side trips for history buffs.

-The city has some of the oldest temples in the world.
-When you reach the city, start at Asoka Temple.
-Built over 1700 years ago, the temple contains many relics and interesting treasures.
+The city is home to some of the world’s oldest temples.
+When you reach Ningbo, start exploring at Asoka Temple.
+Built over 1700 years ago, the temple contains many relics and fascinating treasures.

-From the temple, travel to the centre of the city, where you’ll find Tianyi Square.
-The large public square is surrounded by shops and restaurants.
-Grab lunch and walk around the busy area before checking out other attractions.
+From the temple, travel to the centre of Ningbo, where you’ll find Tianyi Square.
+Shops and restaurants surround the large public square.
+Grab lunch and stroll around the bustling area before exploring other attractions.

 Nearby is Tianyi Pavilion.
 It’s the oldest library in China and contains over 300,000 books.
-You can view early examples of woodblock printing and scrolls that detail the history of the region.
+You can view early examples of woodblock printing and scrolls that detail the region’s history.
 Before leaving, make sure that you visit the library’s garden.
 The perfectly manicured foliage creates a peaceful atmosphere in the middle of the bustling city.

 Your trip should also include a stop at Ningbo Wulong Pond.
 It’s part of a large public park with various concrete paths that take you near natural ponds and small waterfalls.

 At the end of the day, travel to Zhongshan Road for shopping and dining.
 It’s the main shopping street in the city, lined with large department stores with colourful entrances.
-You’ll find a little bit of everything, including plenty of food options.
+You’ll find a variety of options, including plenty of food choices.

 The fastest way to reach Ningbo is the high-speed railway.
 Take a train ride from Shanghai Railway Station and you’ll reach Ningbo in about two hours.